mwojnars/hypertag/README.md

             img src="maserati.jpg"
             i | no funny quotes for Maserati 🙄 tableRow 'Cybertruck'
-            | People who liked Minecraft will like this one, too.
+            | If you liked Minecraft you will like this one, too.
             / (Honestly, I did it for the memes. <i>Elon Musk</i>)

 Output: